What Is macOS Base System [Everything You Need to Know] - Qiling

 Step 3.
 Select the macOS base system and click "Erase."

 Step 5.
-Click "Erase" and exit Disk Utility.
-Then reinstall macOS and need to select Macintosh HD as the drive.
+To reinstall macOS, click "Erase" and exit Disk Utility, then reinstall macOS and select Macintosh HD as the drive.

 Related Articles